corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-tearoffs.md

 sub-trees (violet nodes) are also provided in the current Corda protocol.
 The latter is required for special cases, i.e., when required to know if a component group is empty or not.

-Having all of the aforementioned data, one can calculate the root of the top tree and compare it with original transaction identifier - we have a proof that this command and time-window belong to this transaction.
+You can use this data to calculate the root of the top tree and compare it with original transaction identifier.
+Then, you have a proof that that command and time window belong to the transaction.

-Along the same lines, if we want to send the same transaction to a non-validating notary we should hide all components apart from input states, time-window and the notary information.
-This data is enough for the notary to know which input states should be checked for double-spending, if the time-window is valid and if this transaction should be notarised by this notary.
+To send the same transaction to a non-validating notary, hide all components apart from input states, time window, and the notary information.
+This data is enough for the notary to know which input states to check for double-spending, if the time-window is valid, and if the transaction is being notarized by the correct notary.

 {{< figure alt="SubMerkleTree Notary" width=80% zoom="/en/images/SubMerkleTree_Notary.png" >}}